tchajed/minimal-elf/README.md

 Linux](https://www.cs.fsu.edu/~langley/CNT5605/2017-Summer/assembly-example/assembly.html)
 was helpful, though it's nice to note that it's just walking through the Linux source code.
-This is also where we depart from the blog post above, because making a 64-bit syscall is a bit different.
+This is also where we depart from the blog post above, because making a 64-bit syscall is a bit different: we put the syscall number (60) in
+%rax and the argument to the syscall (the return value, in this case) in %edi:

 ```asm
 // tiny.s